yahoo/node-bigfig/README.md

 Example <a name="example"></a>
 -------
 This example is a bit complex to demonstrate some of the value/features of this library.
-Your config only needs to be as complicated as you need it to be :)
+Your config can be as simple/complex as you need it to be 😀

 ```js
 var bigfig = require("./index.js");